-Adequacy of explanations received and accounting records Under the Companies Act 2006 we are required to report to you We have nothing to if, in our opinion: report in respect of these we have not received all the information and explanations matters. we require for our audit; or adequate accounting records have not been kept by the parent company, or returns adequate for our audit have not been received from branches not visited by us; or the parent company financial statements are not in agreement with the accounting records and returns.
-Directors' remuneration Under the Companies Act 2006 we are also required to report if in We have nothing to our opinion certain disclosures of directors' remuneration have report in respect of this not been made. matter.
+Under the Companies (Jersey) Law 1991 we are required to report in respect of the following matters if, in our opinion:

+- proper accounting records have not been kept by the parent company, or proper returns adequate for our audit have not been received from branches not visited by us; or - the financial statements are not in agreement with the accounting records and returns; or - we have not received all the information and explanations we require for our audit.

+We have nothing to report in respect of these matters.